TigerIllustrated.com - Another Clemson Championship

 Pickett threw the ball 16 times and missed on 12 of those throws.
 His passer rating for the game: 16.7.

-Pitt had 200 yards, just 8 rushing.
+Pitt had 200 yards, just 8 passing.
 Clemson had 419 and was 4-of-12 on third downs, numbers that seemed like a bit of a downer after Etienne's big burst on the first play.

 But the fans got to spend the second half booking hotel rooms for the playoff.